felipegcruz/Useful-R-Packages/README.md

 - **roxygen2**: A quick way to document your R packages. roxygen2 turns inline code comments into documentation pages and builds a package namespace.
 You can also read about the entire package development process online in Hadley Wickham's R Packages book.

 ---

-Feel free to use and modify this README.md to